 - Keep keys and values under 63 characters.

-New Relic reports data contained in specific events to your Insights account as part of its “out-of-the-box” functionality.
+New Relic reports data contained in specific events to your account as part of its “out-of-the-box” functionality.
 You can add additional data to those events by using custom attributes.
-If you determine that you need to collect custom data, review custom data requirements, and send that custom data to Insights.
+If you determine that you need to collect custom data, review custom data requirements, and report custom event data.

 For more detailed information about sending custom data, check out these New Relic University tutorials: